RBL came in and listened, supported and helped us come back together as a family.

 Compensation rules for veterans who develop Mesothelioma from working with asbestos during Service have been changed.

-As Covid restrictions ease, our volunteers are back out in their communities to raise vital funds for our Poppy Appeal.
-Apply now to become a Poppy Volunteer.
+Our volunteers are back out in their communities to raise vital funds for our Poppy Appeal.
+Apply now to become a Poppy Appeal Volunteer.

 Join the Royal British Legion and become part of an international network of people who help support the Armed Forces community.